Informing the debate on Britain’s electricity system.

-Using a network of smart sensor controls that drive hydraulic gates and valves in response to predicted rainfall data, PyTerra’s system captures excess surface water from upstream areas and diverts it to floodplains and retention areas as necessary throughout the annual water cycle.
+PyTerra’s system captures excess surface water from upstream areas and diverts it to floodplains and retention areas as necessary throughout the annual water cycle.
 This addresses both flood and drought issues as the water can be released when needed, for use by a wide range of local stakeholders such as water companies, and they wanted to use hydrological modelling expertise to investigate the full potential of this new system.

 The team, led by Dr Buytaert, used an existing UK hydrological model to look at the impact that a number of flood storage areas and flow control devices had on a known area of flooding.

-The development of this new system is particularly welcome, given the UK flooding seen earlier in the year resulting from severe storms.
+The development of this new system is particularly welcome, given the UK flooding resulting from severe storms in recent years.
 This approach to freshwater management has not been attempted at this scale before.

 Additionally, socio-economic pressures are increasing the need for all sectors to deliver water services, for example supply diversification and biodiversity enhancement.
 This is encouraging both government and industry to move away from a ‘silo’ approach, towards cross-sector solutions where the true value of water can be recognised.